 Peterborough is home to many pet owners.
 Many households in the Peterborough area have one or more pets as part of their family.
 The most common household pets are dogs and cats, but hamsters, gerbils, fish, rabbits, birds and certain reptiles are also popular.
-With its endless natural trails and forests, numerous parks, lakes and rivers, the Peterborough area is a dog owner’s paradise.
+With its endless nature trails and forests, many parks, lakes and rivers, the Peterborough area is a dog owner’s paradise.

 What if I want to bring my pet with me to Canada?